iKlem/GoulpLoader/README.md

 * Server informations with gamemode, maps and the name.
 * Show all actions and files to be or downloaded.
 * Panel for your rules.
-* Add your Server Banner (See Server Banner Wiki to add your banner)
+* Add your Server Banner (See Server Banner Wiki to add your banner | !!!
+UNDER CONSTRUCTION !!!)
 * Custom background and colors.
 * Loading bar.
 * Animated.